The DailyChihuahua.com story started like many rescued dog stories: a lost dog, some kind people, and a decision to open a heart & home.

 And the Story Doesn’t End There…

 As we share our continuing adventures on DC, sometimes I will post in my voice, and sometimes it will be Renni’s voice on the blog.
-Either way, the REAL Chihuahuas are fun, friendly, feisty, and FABULOUS!
+Thank you for joining us!

 Lisa, AKA Renni’s Mom